caoruicn1/My-Notes/Notes/Equity_Market.md

         - American: the longer maturity, the more value
         - European: usually the longer maturity, the more value.
 But consider Dividends, could be reversed.
-    - Volatility: increase, the more value
+    - Volatility: increase, the more value --> 从insurance value入手
     - Risk-free rate: increase, **call goes up, put goes down.**
     - Dividends: Dividends reduce stock.
 Good for put, bad for call.